paulb17/Springboard/README.md

 Implmenting a variety of clustering models in order to segment customers based on their response to e-mail offers and their transactional data.

 **Key Skills**
 * Logistic Regression
-* Linear Regression
+* Linear Regression (using sklearn and statsmodel)
 * Naive Bayes
 * Clustering
+    * K-Means clustering (Elbow and Silhouette methods)
+    * Hierarchical clustering
+    * DBSCAN
+    * Affinity propagation
+    * Visualizing clusters using principal components

 ## Data Wrangling